n8n-io/n8n-docs/docs/api/index.md

 * [KnowledgeOwl's guide to working with APIs](https://support.knowledgeowl.com/help/working-with-apis){:target=_blank .external-link}: a basic introduction, including examples of how to call REST APIs.
 * [IBM Cloud Learn Hub - What is an Application Programming Interface (API)](https://www.ibm.com/cloud/learn/api){:target=_blank .external-link}: this gives a general, but technical, introduction to APIs.
 * [IBM Cloud Learn Hub - What is a REST API?](https://www.ibm.com/cloud/learn/rest-apis){:target=_blank .external-link}: more detailed information about REST APIs.
-* [MDN web docs - An overview of HTTP](https://developer.mozilla.org/en-US/docs/Web/HTTP/Overview){:target=_blank .external-link}: REST APIs work over HTTP and use HTTP verbs, or methods, to identify the action to perform.
+* [MDN web docs - An overview of HTTP](https://developer.mozilla.org/en-US/docs/Web/HTTP/Overview){:target=_blank .external-link}: REST APIs work over HTTP and use HTTP verbs, or methods, to specify the action to perform.

 /// tip | Use the API playground (self-hosted n8n only) Trying out the API in the [playground](/api/using-api-playground/) can help you understand how APIs work.
 If you're worried about changing live data, consider setting up a test workflow, or test n8n instance, to explore safely.